Yashano Mall: History

 HONG Enterprises is a Taiwanese family business which is based in Legazpi, Albay.
-They are also the operators of HONG Enterprises Stores and the 101 Mall which has several branches across Albay.
+They are also the operators of HONG Enterprises Stores which has several branches across Albay.
 Their stores offers cheap Taiwanese and Filipino products.
-Currently, the enterprise is owned by Jucan Hong.
+Currently, the enterprise is owned by Sheryl Hong.

 However, at the middle of its construction in February 2015, Yashano Mall came to a controversy when the shopping mall was allegedly constructed without appropriate building permit.
 It was first noted when required billboard that should indicate the building permit number and Environmental Clearance Certificate (ECC) which is granted through the Department of Environment and Natural Resources and the City Engineering Office was conspicuously absent at the construction site.

 The allegations was exposed by Legazpi Councilor Rolly Rosal who lambasted the city engineering office for allowing its construction for almost a half a year now in violation and total disregard of certain provisions of the Building Code of the Philippines.
 Rosal who is the City Council's Committee on Public Works and Utilities noted that construction workers in the site are seen to be not wearing the required protective gears such as helmet.

 Despite controversies, the mall continues to finalize the structure up until it opened in November.

 The mall opened some Legazpi's first.
 One of which was the Figaro Coffee, a Filipino chain of coffee shop that started in Metro Manila.
 Then the Bacolod's Chicken Deli opened in June 2016.

 On its first anniversary, Yashano Mall's Facebook page revealed to open its hotel business "Lotus Blu Hotel" which is located inside the mall complex.